This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-The Monster G12 has a 992 lb weight capacity rating.
-This is the same as all the other Monster G-Series models.
+The Force USA G12 has a 992 lb weight capacity rating.
+This is the same as all the other Force USA G-Series models.
 It’s more than strong enough for you unless you’re truly an elite squatter.

-The Monster G12 has the same extra wide power rack frame as the Monster G9.
-It also shares the same exact j-hook and spotter arm designs.
+The G12 has the same extra-wide power rack frame as the G9.
+It also shares the same j-hook and spotter arm designs.
 You can see just how wide the unit is in the video below — I’m using a super wide grip on bench press and I still have a lot of extra space on each side:

 Another big benefit of the wider power rack uprights is that it makes the entire unit more stable since the base of the frame is wider.

-This indented design was made to ensure an Olympic bar could fit on the j-hooks and spotters.
+This offset design was made to ensure an Olympic bar could fit on the j-hooks and spotters.
 A regular Olympic barbell has a shaft that’s 51.5″ long.
-If the j-hooks/spotters weren’t indented, their outside to outside width would be 52″, which would mean the bar wouldn’t fit.
-By being indented, the outside to outside width is 49″, which leaves enough room to fit a 51.5″ bar shaft.
+If the j-hooks/spotters weren’t offset, their outside to outside width would be 52″, which would mean the bar wouldn’t fit.
+By being offset, the outside to outside width is 49″, which leaves enough room to fit a 51.5″ bar shaft.

-The Monster G12 power rack comes with a pair of safety spotter arms.
+The Force USA G12 power rack comes with a pair of safety spotter arms.
 The primary function of these is to catch the barbell at the bottom of the range of motion in case you fail on squat, bench press and other exercises.

-The Monster G12 spotter arms are 15 inches long, just like the ones on the Monster G6 and Monster G9.
+The Force USA G12 spotter arms are 15 inches long, just like the ones on the G6, G9, G10, G15 and G20.
 If they were just a bit longer — like the G3’s 17.5” spotter arms — it would be perfect.
 I usually take a fairly large step back when walking the weight out since I’m used to squatting in a full power rack.
 If I do the same walkout on the G12, I end up with the bar just past the end of the spotters at the bottom of the range of motion…

-The Monster G12 comes with a pair of j-hooks for racking and unracking the barbell on power rack exercises.
+The Force USA G12 comes with a pair of j-hooks for racking and unracking the barbell on power rack exercises.

 The j-hooks have a protective rubber insert just like the safety spotter arms.
 It lays across the top surface of the lower portion of each j-hook where you rack the bar.
 It helps prevent scratches or dings to the bar’s finish and knurling.

 One issue with the G12 j-hooks is that there’s no protective backing on the upper/rear portion.
-It will experience minor scratching scratching over time and so will your bar.
+It will experience minor scratching over time and so will your bar.
 Nothing major, but it could’ve been avoided.
 This is also an issue with the j-hooks on the G6, G9, G10 and G15.

 Another issue with the G12 j-hooks is the bolt head sticking out of the upper/rear portion.
 The G6 and G9 j-hooks also share this flaw.
-This poses a risk for scratching or dinging your bar if you slam the bar directly into it.
+This poses a risk of scratching or dinging your bar if you slam the bar directly into it.

-Most people won’t care about minor cosmetic damage from these issues…
+Most people won’t care about minor cosmetic damage from these j-hook issues…

 …However, if you’re like me and are obsessive about keeping your barbell(s) looking as new as possible, I’d recommend putting some type of protective covering over it.
-Here’s some easy DIY ideas if you want to do this:
+Here are some easy DIY ideas if you want to do this:

 - You could buy some cheap foam tape to cover it.
 You’d need to reapply it every so often.

-- A longer term solution would be to buy some rubber bumpers (also cheap) to cover the bolt head.
-You might have to use a use a utility knife to carve out groove in the bumper to fit over the bolt head.
-This way, it would cover the bolt head and you’d be able to lay it flat against back of the j-hook.
+- A longer-term solution would be to buy some rubber bumpers (also cheap) to cover the bolt head.
+You might have to use a utility knife to carve out a groove in the bumper to fit over the bolt head.
+This way, it would cover the bolt head and you’d be able to lay it flat against the back of the j-hook.
 You could add a second bumper atop the first bumper for good measure if extra padding is required.

-The G3 j-hooks are better than the G12/G9/G6 j-hooks because they have neither of these issues:
+The G3 j-hooks are better than the G12 j-hooks because they have neither of these issues:

-While the Monster G12 j-hooks could be better, they do serve their basic function of being able to:
+While the Force USA G12 j-hooks could be better, they do serve their basic function of being able to: